Electrophonic Chronic: Release and promotion

 The album's first single "Keep on Dreamin'" was released simultaneously with the album announcement on October 13, 2022.
 A second single, "Heaven Is a Place", was released on November 10, 2022, along with a visualizer directed by Roboshobo that pays tribute to Swift.
 A third single, "Eyez", was released on December 8, 2022, along with a visualizer for it directed by Roboshobo.
 A fourth and final single, "Sunshine", was released on January 12, 2023.
 A music video for "Sunshine" directed by Roboshobo followed on January 23, 2023.

 The band has no plans to tour in support of Electrophonic Chronic or to record new music.
-Commenting on band's period of creativity with Swift and David Berman, Leon Michels said, "It was almost like this insane manic creative energy that was unsustainable.
+Commenting on the band's period of creativity with Swift and David Berman, Leon Michels said, "It was almost like this insane manic creative energy that was unsustainable.
 That's why we recorded so much music.
-We were trying to basically capture this feeling that can’t sustain itself."
+We were trying to basically capture this feeling that can't sustain itself."

 Critical reception

+Electrophonic Chronic received universal acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 82, based on 7 reviews.

 Bud Scoppa of Uncut gave the album an 8 out of 10 rating, writing, "Auerbach's stoic, close-mic'd vocals and gnarled tendrils of distorted guitar bring a devastating immediacy to an album that contemplates the death of love and, by extension, mortality itself, seeking closure."
 Christopher Connor of Clash wrote, "Worth the wait for fans.
 The record balances its psychedelia with more mediative moments offering plenty of variety.
 This record again shows Auerbach's musical influences and projects beyond The Black Keys."
 Stephen Thomas Erlewine of AllMusic wrote, "Electrophonic Chronic plays like an old-fashioned long-player instead of a stack of 45s, a heady experience that nevertheless is anchored in R&B. Maybe the thrills aren't as immediate as they are on Yours, Dreamily, yet the free-floating psychedelic soul is alluring, as well as a worthy tribute to Swift."